bgamari/ghc-wiki-import/view-patterns.md

-A further syntactic extension would be to have implcit Maybes with implicit tupling: multiple patterns after the `=>` are implicitly tupled.
+A further syntactic extension would be to have implicit Maybes with implicit tupling: multiple patterns after the `=>` are implicitly tupled.
 Then you could write:

 ```wiki